-Governor’s Office – News Release – Gov. Ige issues 15th COVID-19 emergency proclamationPosted on Nov 16, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige issues 15th COVID-19 emergency proclamationPosted on Nov 16, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 Mask mandate has been in place since April